Indoor Air Quality Monitor

 Poor indoor air quality can have a surprisingly wide range of serious health effects, especially when exposure is prolonged.

 You may notice immediate IAQ problems in a room with musty or unpleasant odors, cold or hot spots, or drafts.
 Beyond causing discomfort, these conditions and others can impact functional health significantly.
-For example, one little-known, but especially undesirable, health effect comes from high levels of carbon dioxide, which makes a room feel too “stuffy.”
-In these conditions, your mental abilities are lessened and learning is slowed.
+For example, one little-known but especially undesirable health effect comes from high levels of carbon dioxide, which makes a room feel too “stuffy.”
+In these conditions, your mental abilities are lessened, and learning is slowed.

 Further, contaminants like dust, mold, pollen, pet dander, and chemicals from household products can aggravate respiratory issues such as asthma and allergies.
 Inadequate ventilation, especially in crowded areas, increases the chance of contracting infectious disease.
 And long-term exposure to pollutants like carbon monoxide or volatile organic compounds (VOCs) may lead to headaches, fatigue, dizziness, and even more serious conditions such as cardiovascular problems or neurological damage.